alkampfergit/personal-blog/codewrecks/content/post/old/2009/11/wcf-over-https-authentication-with-asp-net-membership.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-The important stuff is the &lt;security&gt; mode that is set again to â€œTransportWithMessageCredentialâ€, and you need to specify in the trasport part that you have no credential and in message part you have UserName credential.
+The important stuff is the &lt;security&gt; mode that is set again to *TransportWithMessageCredential*, and you need to specify in the trasport part that you have no credential and in message part you have UserName credential.
 Once you gets the server up and running you can simply use svcutil.exe to generate this one, so it is quite an automated task to do and does not worth further explanation.
 Now I can use the client in this way.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 using (DoSomethingServiceClient client = new DoSomethingServiceClient())